fran-veiras/lattter/README.md

 # Lattter
 Lattter is a browser extension that lets you save links and social media posts, helping you keep track of them with reminders so you never lose anything important.

-## Features

-- Save website bookmarks.
-- Create custom reminders.
-- Works as both a Google Chrome extension and a web app.

 ## Technologies Used

 - **[Turbo Repo](https://turbo.build/)**: Manages the monorepo.
 Both the extension and the web app are handled under this repo.